SrivatsaRv/one2n-sre-bootcamp/milestone-3-airplane-mode/README.md

 - When we run the make target to start the REST API docker container
     - It should first start the DB and run DB DML migrations - ✅
-    - (Good to have) You can even include checks to see if the DB is already running and DB migrations are already applied. (applies conditinoally based on toggle variable) - ✅
+    - (Good to have) You can even include checks to see if the DB is already running and DB migrations are already applied. (applies conditionally based on MIGRATION variable) - ✅
     - Later it should invoke the docker compose command to start the API docker container.  (fulfilled by compose seutp, and entrypoint -> cmd) - ✅